Our Family Gallery

 All of these medical and pension records are shown below.

 According to his pension records, from 1890 William was living at Tarkio, Atchison County, Missouri.
-That is about 30 miles from Iantha's birthplace in White Cloud, Nodaway County.
-Also, William and Iantha were married in Nodaway County.
+That is about 30 miles from Ianthe's birthplace in White Cloud, Nodaway County.
+Also, William and Ianthe were married in Nodaway County.

-Currently nothing more is known about William and Iantha Shore's brief lifetime together.
+Currently nothing more is known about William and Ianthe Shore's brief lifetime together.

 Burial records:

-Today, everyone in our family comes from the brief lifetime William and Iantha shared, or is married to someone who came from them.
+Today, everyone in our family comes from the brief lifetime William and Ianthe shared, or is married to someone who came from them.

 They are Your Family.